cristianovisk/copatelegram/README.md

 Usability:

 Change variable "telegram" by the code secret the your Bot Telegram.
-Change variable "destiny" by the code the destinatary
+Change variable "destiny" by the code the receiver.

 Run he with python 2.7 or 3.5.